 Repositioning Cruises: Are they right for you?

+You’ll have plenty of opportunities to relax on board, and you won’t feel rushed thanks to the less intensive schedule.
 With fewer ports and less pressure to plan what you’re going to do in them, you can truly relax.
 Repositioning cruises are ideal for people who don’t need to be constantly stimulated or entertained, or who need a break from their intensely scheduled days at home.

 Since repositioning cruises take place in the off-season, the ports they do stop at are not at the height of their tourist rush.
 For example, England and Portugal in April or October, en route between the Caribbean and Mediterranean, are less crowded than in the summer months of July and August.

 Why be cautious about booking a repositioning cruise?